Kankoda/VietnameseInput/README.md

 # Vietnamese Input

-VietnameseInput is a Swift SDK that lets you add Vietnamese input support for Vietnamese TELEX, VNI, and VIQR to your apps.
+VietnameseInput is a Swift SDK that lets you add Vietnamese TELEX, VNI, and VIQR input support to your apps.

 With VietnameseInput, your app users don't have to switch to a Vietnamese keyboard to type in Vietnamese.
 This is useful in educational apps, games, as well as in custom iOS keyboard extensions.